 citrus, soy & ginger marinated yellow fin tuna, edamame, pickled breakfast radish, sesame seeds, scallions, tempura fried avocado, wasabi aioli with fried won tons$14.00

 Add To Any Salad: grilled marinated chicken 9 • grilled prawns 10 • fresh salmon 12

-field greens, grape tomatoes, cucumber goat cheese, candied pecans, herb citrus vinaigrette$12.00
+field greens, grape tomatoes, cucumbers, apples, oranges, dried cranberries, crumbled goat cheese, candied pecans, blackberries, herb citrus vinaigrette$12.00

 gorgonzola crumbles, granny smith apple, toasted hazelnuts, herb citrus vinaigrette$12.00

 wedge of iceberg lettuce, applewood smoked bacon, grape tomatoes, bleu cheese dressing, FireCracker shrimp$14.00

 hearts of romaine, shaved parmesan, toasted croutons, boquerones$11.00

 Featuring Locally Made Bigoli Organic Pasta

 sautéed filet mignon tips, sweet cipollini onions & roasted mushrooms with brandied-sour cream sauce over pappardelle pasta$28.00

 fresh salmon, scallops, clams & grilled prawns in a tomato-caper sauce over linguini$32.00